tegon/clone-org-repos/README.md

 curl -s "https://api.github.com/orgs/ORG_NAME/repos?per_page=100" -u "username" | ruby -rubygems -e 'require "json"; JSON.load(STDIN.read).each {|repo| %x[git clone #{repo["ssh_url"]} ]}'
 ```

 But things got a little complicated.
-Some repositories aren't used by me because they are from different times.
+Some repositories aren't used by me because they are from different teams.
 In this case this tool can be useful because it allows you to pass options to ignore some repositories.

 Usage
 ---